 Interior Structures: Bed, Cabinets

-For cabinets, if you do use hardwood plywood, go for a formaldehyde-free plywood like Purebond or use solid wood.
+For cabinets, if you do use plywood, go for a formaldehyde-free plywood like Purebond (moisture resistant wood types only) or use solid wood (which may warp in high humidity).

 The Vanual has some cool tips for solar power, wiring and appliances.
-If you want to go off-grid you will need solar and you will need to tolerate a fuel stove.
+If you want to go off-grid you will need solar and you generally you will need to tolerate a fuel stove.
 The Vanual and other van owners speak highly of Goal Zero solar systems because of how easy it is to install.
-See comments in this post on others who do not like it.
+Some people just use the solar charger outdoors.

 The other option is to wire the van to plug into a campground plug (or modify to plug into a house), this would allow you to cook on an electric hotplate and would allow an electric heater.
-Using an electric blanket or pad is a good heating option to save energy.
+Right now I use an Instant Pot to cook everything and I release the steam outside.
+This is a really good way to reduce moisture in a van or little trailer.
+You can cook almost anything in that.
+Using an electric blanket is a good heating option to save energy.
+When I camp in a tent I use an electric blanket and it provides a lot of warmth.
+The best kinds are the large ones with the 10 hour shut of time to keep you warm all night.
+You may not need a space heater if it's not too cold where you are.

 I would not use the stand alone propane heaters that go inside as they will not be safe for those with MCS.